Non-Canadian Canadian

 Guest Appearances

-to jokes with the victim claiming she must have been an obvious target,
+Barney Miller (comedy USA) - a mugging victim is Canadian, leading to jokes with the victim claiming she must have been an obvious target, so clearly a foreigner.

 Bionic Woman (drama USA) - 2007 remake of the 1970s series about an average woman with robot parts recruited by a covert American spy agency.
 In one episode, a sub-plot has her playing body guard to the spoiled daughter of a Canadian arms manufacturer.
-The series itself may be filmed in Canada (certainly arms manufacturer was played by a Canadian actor -- Malcolm Stewart)
+The series itself may be filmed in Canada (certainly the arms manufacturer was played by a Canadian actor -- Malcolm Stewart)

 Boston Legal (drama USA) - Comedy-drama about the various, not